lxghtspeed/objdb/README.md

 - [x] Stores in a local file
 - [x] Easy prototype restoring
 - [x] Provides own serialization API
-- [ ] Support of circular objects and multiple referenced objects
+- [x] Support of circular structured objects and objects that are referenced several times
 - [ ] Client and Server: remotely operate over the datas

 ## Supported data types